 Activity bags are a way to extend learning outside the classroom.
 Each week your child will bring home their bag filled with an activity, supplies, and worksheet.
 Please help your child play the game and then complete the worksheet.
 Once a month, I will be sending home a special project in their activity bag for your child to complete.
 The family projects are special because your child gets to complete a fun activity with you and other family members.
 Activity bags need to be turned in by Monday for a new bag on Tuesday.

 We like to celebrate birthdays as a school and as a class.
-Once a month, we gather as a school to honor everyone who has a birthday that month.
+The first Friday each month at Mass, we honor everyone who has a birthday that month with a special blessing.
 In our classroom, we celebrate each child’s birthday on their special day.
 The birthday child is able to bring store bought treats in to help celebrate.
 During the week of their birthday, the birthday child gets to bring home a special birthday literacy bag.
 It is full of books to read and fun activities to do.
 The birthday bag needs to be returned within a week.
 That way it can be ready for the next birthday.
 For those children who have birthdays during the summer, we celebrate 1/2 birthdays.
 June birthdays are celebrate in December, July in January, and August in February.

 Every month I will send home a Scholastic Book Club Catalog for you and your child to look over.
 Scholastic offers lots of wonderful books at reduced prices.
 We also earn free books for our classroom for every dollar spent.
 You have the option sending your order form back to school or ordering online at www.scholastic.com/bookclubs.
 Class Activation Code: GPX2N

 We create several class books throughout the school year.
 They are placed in our classroom library.
 Each student creates and illustrates one page in each book.
-This year once the book is finished, I will upload it our our classroom website.
+Once the book is finished, I will upload it our our classroom website.
 This will give your child an opportunity to share it with their family.

 We hold 3 main classroom parties throughout the school year at Halloween, Christmas, and Valentine's Day.
 For each holiday, children are able to bring treats to share with their classmates.
 Please make sure to bring enough for everyone.